💡 What is meant by net zero emissions?

 Discover bp's work toward net zero and the policy priorities we champion – from carbon pricing to methane emissions, CCUS & hydrogen, renewables, and zero- and low-carbon transportation

 bp supports a price on carbon because it’s fair, efficient and effective.
 A well-designed carbon price provides the right incentives to decarbonize the entire economy.
 It encourages companies like bp to innovate more and emit less

-Natural gas – increasingly decarbonized over time – has a key role to play in getting the world to net zero.
-But to do that, we need to tackle methane emissions fast, and regulations can help
+Natural gas – increasingly decarbonized over time – has a pivotal role to play in getting to net zero.
+And tackling methane emissions is vital if gas is to play its fullest role in the energy transition.
+We need to tackle methane emissions fast, and regulations can help

 bp actively advocates for policies that support net zero in a variety of ways.
 This includes through direct lobbying, filing formal comments and testimony, communications activities, and advertising